Text messages are sent in one of two ways:

 P2P is intended for personal use rather than business uses.
 You use this method every day when you text your friends and family.

-The benefit of P2P is that deliverability rates tended to be higher.
+The benefit of P2P is that delivery rates tend to be higher.
 However, because of their intended use, their message caps are lower, both in terms of messages that can be sent per second and messages that can be sent in a month.

-For businesses, P2P long code messages are not reliable for bulk messaging campaigns because their throughput (the number of messages that can be sent per second) was much lower.
-Today, that is changing with the advent of A2P 10-digit long codes (10DLCs).
+For businesses, P2P long code messages are not reliable for bulk messaging campaigns because their throughput (the number of messages that can be sent per second) is much lower.
+Instead, business can use A2P messaging options such as 10DLCs (see "What is a 10DLC?" below).

 A2P is application to person messaging.
 In contrast to P2P, A2P is best for businesses and organizations who want to text consumers or large groups of people.
 A2P messaging allows you to send a larger volume of messages per second and a larger volume on a monthly basis by using a text messaging platform, such as Mobile Text Alerts.

 A2P is intended for business use.
-A business might use A2P for sending SMS marketing messages to its customers and/or SMS alerts and reminders to its employees.
+A business might use A2P options such as 10DLCs for sending SMS marketing messages to its customers and/or SMS alerts and reminders to its employees.

 Dedicated short codes are 5 to 6 digit phone numbers used by a single firm to send and receive text messages using an A2P method.
-Many firms do not lease a single designated short code for themselves due to cost.
+These are the most optimal method of sending A2P messages, but many businesses do not lease a single designated short code for themselves due to cost.

 Businesses used to use a shared short code that was shared with dozens, hundreds, or even thousands of firms.
 This significantly reduced the cost of acquiring a short code to use with bulk text messaging.